practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Odin/README.md

 ..in the official Github repository [Odin Examples](https://github.com/odin-lang/examples#odin-examples), and also at the official [demo.odin](https://github.com/odin-lang/Odin/blob/master/examples/demo/demo.odin).

-I couldn't find aynthing useful.
+I couldn't find anything useful.

 According to my observations, the shabby treatment of regular expressions is not unusual with some general purpose, high-level programming languages.